bmh578/iri_model/README.md

 #### 5. Access the Generated Plots

-After running the container, you'll find all generated PNG files in your local `output` directory:
+After running the container, you'll find all generated PNG files and CSV data in your local `output` directory:
 - `electron_density_profile.png`
+- `f2_layer_parameters.png`
-- `ionospheric_parameters.png`
+- `output.csv`
-- Other plot files as specified in the plotting program
+- And other plot files as specified in the plotting program

+These files are copied from the container's `/app/build` directory to the `/app/plots` directory during execution.

 #### Alternative: Using Docker CP for Permission Issues